annalithic/countrypanelmod/readme.txt

 TODO:
 head of state?
-ig list - government/opposition/marginalised, pop, clout, radicalism - same as profession, nice prettify laws?

-TODO 2
-law icon tooltip?
-pop type table row tooltips - done
-ASK FOR CurrentAndMaxToProgressbarValueInt64

-TODO 3
-white turmoil if zero?
-culture pol strength graph sucks, replace with religion?
+culture pol strength graph sucks, replace with religion? i dunno pie charts setup in culture section feel kinda weird radio sort button/sort button default highlight - make look better? petitions? - probably adding jpurnal entries in info tab anyway so not needed

-TODO 4
-radio sort button
-petitions?

 TODO 5
-regular fancy tooltip cleanup
-state religion tooltip?
+regular fancy tooltip cleanup - i dont know what this is referring to state religion tooltip? i think i did something?
-"is discriminated in" concept
+"is discriminated in" concept - huh?
-move keys down 1px?
-sort button default highlight
-minimize movements?

 TODO 6
+get sgui to start working lol
 gov legitimacy again?
+figure out what to do with information tab i think there was another bug but i dont remember what it was look at other skins documentation - nexus, workshop, paradoxmods. install instructions get testers? figure out if there's a way to use non-localized sgui so translations can work clean up loc, check unneded types companies other econ?

+CULUTRE SUCCESSION ICON!!!!

 BUG REPORTS
 ig trend